 Normalizing accents is part of the broader vision to create a just society where everyone is deemed worthy, regardless of their origins.
 When we focus on embracing each other’s uniqueness, rather than fixating on our differences, we level the playing field.
-Whatever side of the accent shaming fence you find yourself on, keep these thoughts in mind to boost your awareness.
+Whatever side of the accent shaming fence you find yourself on, keep these thoughts in mind so that you overcome any tendencies of accent bias.
 (Estimated reading time: 6 minutes)

 “Accent is the soul of language, it gives to it both feeling and truth.”— Jean Jacques Rousseau